minetest-mods-camp/arena_lib/README.md

 * (optional) [Parties](https://gitlab.com/zughy-friends-minetest/parties) by me: use it to be sure to join the same arena/team with your friends

 #### Add-ons
-[Hub Manager](https://gitlab.com/zughy-friends-minetest/hub-manager) by me: use it if you're aiming for a full minigame server
+[Hub](https://gitlab.com/zughy-friends-minetest/hub-manager) by me: use it if you're aiming for a full minigame server

 ### Known conflicts
 * `Beds` or any other mod overriding the default respawn system